Queryable Encryption

 Warning

-Be aware that you cannot add encrypted fields to existing models, nor can you change the definition of an encrypted field, for example, to make it queryable.
+Be aware that MongoDB does not allow adding encrypted fields to existing collections, nor can you change the definition of an encrypted field, for example, to make it queryable.
+If you wish to add or change an encrypted field, you must create a new collection.

 Creating encrypted data

 Now create and manipulate instances of the data just like any other Django model data.
-The fields will automatically handle encryption and decryption, ensuring that sensitive data is stored securely in the database.
+The data is automatically encrypted and decrypted, ensuring that sensitive data is stored securely in the database.

-Here’s an example of creating a new Patient instance with encrypted fields:
+Here’s an example of creating a new Patient instance:

 >>> from myapp.models import Patient, PatientRecord, Billing